QuantaX803t/Hypervisor-Phantom/resources/README.md

   - sg_display (int)
     - Disable S/G (scatter/gather) display (i.e., display from system memory).
 This option is only relevant on APUs.
 Set this option to 0 to disable S/G display if you experience flickering or other issues under memory pressure and report the issue.

+---

+- Hypervisor + VPN
+  - Custom DNS in guest while host VPN uses custom DNS may break internet.
+  - Turn on local network sharing in the host VPN so the guest has internet access.

 </details>